FIshikawa/fsrtools/README.md

 # fsrtools

-"fsrtools" is a management tool package made by F.Ishikawa.
+"fsrtools" is a management tool package.

 ## Features
 - Console tools